 The History of JN

 Jellyneo was restarted by Dave, former Admin of the old JN, on August 22, 2004.
 At first, times were sluggish.
-Not many people took notice to JN or joined.
+Not many people took notice of JN or joined.
 The staff accepted to work for JN disappeared and sometimes never came back.
 The layout was rather plain as well, and it loaded at a snail's pace.
 But then, Dave discovered something... and JN would never be the same.

 JN's first layout... (with a Halloween theme)